ruancong/ruancong.github.io/docs/Frontend/nextjs/nextjs.md

 ### Global errors

 While less common, you can handle errors in the root layout using the [`global-error.js`](https://nextjs.org/docs/app/api-reference/file-conventions/error#global-error) file, located in the root app directory, even when leveraging [internationalization](https://nextjs.org/docs/app/guides/internationalization).
 Global error UI must define its own `<html>` and `<body>` tags, since it is replacing the root layout or template when active.

+# CSS

+## CSS Modules

+CSS Modules locally scope CSS by generating unique class names.
+This allows you to use the same class in different files without worrying about naming collisions.

+To start using CSS Modules, create a new file with the extension `.module.css` and import it into any component inside the `app` directory（it's not necessary）.

+## Global CSS

+You can use global CSS to apply styles across your application.

+Create a `app/global.css` file and import it in the root layout to apply the styles to **every route** in your application